llvm-hs/llvm-hs-examples/README.md

 * [basic](./basic) - Generating LLVM AST and rendering Textual IR
 * [orc](./orc) - JIT Compiling IR on the Eager and Lazy ORC Jit using Compile-On-Demand
 * [arith](./arith) - a minimal JIT compiler for functions of one (real) variable using recursion schemes
+* [irbuilder](./irbuilder) - Basic usage of the LLVM IRBuilder for constructing modules

 To run the examples: